lambdamikel/Busch-2090/README.md

 In a nutshell, it offers:

-- Microtronic emulation with a classic authentic retro user experience (LED 7segment display)
+- High-speed Microtronic emulation with a authentic retro user experience (LED 7segment display etc.)
-- Extended PGM ROM program library´, e.g. ``PGM F`` for Blackjack, ``PGM E`` for Prime Numbers, ``PGM D`` for the Lunar Lander, etc. Unlike previous versions of the R3 emulator, the programs are now stored in AVR ``PGMSPACE```.
-Hence, the ``PGM-EEPROM.INO`` loader is no longer required to initialize the emulator before it can be used.
+- Extended PGM program library in AVR ``PGMSPACE``, e.g. Blackjack, Prime Numbers, Lunar Lander, and the Nim Game.
+Unlike previous versions of the R3 emulator, the PGM programs are now no longer stored in the AVR's EEPROM; hence, more and longer programs can be accessed with the push of a PGM button - more fun!
+Note that the ``PGM-EEPROM.INO`` loader is no longer required with that version and is considered obsolete by now.
-- PGM 1 & PGM 2: store & restore memory contents into EEPROM.
-Your work will not be lost.
-Before powering down the emulator, simply dump the RAM contents into the EEPROM via ``PGM 2``, and resume your work with ``PGM 1``.
+- PGM 2 & PGM 1 functionality: the EEPROM is now used to store & restore the Microtronic memory contents!
+Before powering down the emulator, simply dump the current memory contents into the EEPROM via ``PGM 2``, and resume your work with ``PGM 1``.
+Better than a 2095 Cassette Interface!
+- CPU Speed Control / Throttle: go turbo Microtronic (Prime Numbers have never been computed faster on a Microtronic!), or experience the cozy processing speed of the original Microtronic by tuning the emulation speed with this 10 kOhm potentiometer.
+- A simple build - you can set this up in 30 minutes.

 #### Hardware Requirements